- Language: en

 PostGIS adds geographic object support to PostgreSQL, turning it into a spatial database.
-GEOS, PROJ.4 and GDAL should be installed prior to building PostGIS.
+GEOS, PROJ and GDAL should be installed prior to building PostGIS.
 You might also need additional libraries, see PostGIS requirements.

 Creating a spatial database¶

-PostGIS 2 includes an extension for Postgres 9.1+ that can be used to enable spatial functionality:
+PostGIS includes an extension for PostgreSQL that’s used to enable spatial functionality:

 $ createdb <db name> $ psql <db name> > CREATE EXTENSION postgis;